 Trials are like a game of chess.
 The best attorneys are always thinking several moves ahead.
 In every case that goes to trial, we are not just preparing our arguments for the judge and jury.
 We are anticipating the prosecution’s every move and creating a record that maximizes our chances of victory – not just at the trial level but at the appellate level if we don’t win Round One.
-That’s exactly how our trial warriors got the Second Court of Appeals to reverse a life sentence yesterday.
+That’s exactly how our trial warriors got the Second Court of Criminal Appeals to reverse a life sentence – twice.

 To set the stage, it is important to understand that, from the moment we get a case, we know it could someday result in a trial by jury.
 One of the first things we do is to make a request for the State’s discovery.
 In theory, we should get everything the prosecutors have that’s not their work product.
 Work product should be limited to just thoughts they have jotted down about the case, trial strategy, etc. Discovery generally includes witness statements, videos, audio recordings, forensic reports, lab reports, offense reports, and the like.